 Healthy Gums are the Foundation for a Healthy Smile

-As a Columbia, MD family and cosmetic dentist, Dr. Ray Becker emphasizes the importance of maintaining good oral hygiene, regular professional cleanings, and oral examinations, in an effort to keep the natural teeth for life.
+As a Columbia, MD family and cosmetic dentist office, we emphasize the importance of maintaining good oral hygiene, regular professional cleanings, and oral examinations, in an effort to keep the natural teeth for life.

 Gum disease, which is a bacterial infection, threatens the gums and bone tissue, which support healthy teeth.
 In most cases, patients do not realize they have gum disease, especially if they smoke (nicotine reduces blood supply preventing bleeding and swelling of the gum tissues).

-Routine preventive dental care enables Dr. Becker to look for early signs of gum disease.
-Dr. Becker will use advanced dental care technology in his Columbia, Maryland office to examine, diagnose, and treat your gum disease.
+Routine preventive dental care enables us to look for early signs of gum disease.
+We will use advanced dental care technology in his Columbia, Maryland office to examine, diagnose, and treat your gum disease.
 When treated early, conservative measures are often successful and can prevent the development of more complex dental problems down the road.

 About Gum Disease